bramato/laravel-ai/README.md

 The package throws custom exceptions extending `\Exception` located in `Bramato\LaravelAi\Exceptions`:

--   `LlmApiException`: General API errors (server errors, rate limits, bad requests).
+-   `LlmApiException`: General API errors (server errors 5xx, rate limits 429, bad requests 400, etc.).
+The message often includes the provider's error code/type and message.
--   `AuthenticationException`: Errors related to invalid API keys or permissions (401, 403).
+-   `AuthenticationException`: Errors related to invalid API keys or permissions (typically 401, 403).
--   `InvalidResponseException`: Errors when the API response is malformed or blocked (e.g., safety settings).
+-   `InvalidResponseException`: Errors when the API response is malformed, blocked by safety settings (Gemini), or otherwise unusable despite a successful HTTP status.

 You should wrap your `LaravelAi::chat()` calls in `try...catch` blocks to handle potential issues.